eokwaro/Predicting-calories-burned/README.md

 ## project demo link - https://calorypredictor.streamlit.app/
 ![Alt text](images/darkhorse.png)

-calories burn prediction involves estimating the number of calories likely to be burned during a gym session based on user input such as gender, session duration, workout frequency and Fat percentage.
+calories burn prediction involves estimating the number of calories likely to be burned during a gym session based on user input such as Average BPM, session duration, workout frequency and Fat percentage.
 This is a critical tool for gyms aiming to motivate new clients and retain existing ones by giving personalized insights into their fitness journey.

 **Why Is It Important?**